-Thank you for choosing Alaska Urology, Alaska’s partner in care.
-We are committed to providing you the best Urological healthcare available.
-You will be required to read and sign our financial policy prior to any treatment.
+Thank you for choosing Alaska Urology.
+We are committed to providing you the best urological healthcare available.
+You are required to read and sign our financial policy prior to any treatment.
 Please feel free to ask any questions and a copy of this policy will be provided to you upon request.
 As a courtesy to our patients, we bill all insurance types.

 All patient responsibility for services must be paid at the time of service.
 This is part of your contractual obligation with your insurance company.

 Alaska Urology may seek payment from patient for services that are not covered by the subscriber’s agreement with their medical insurance plan.
 In cases where the subscriber’s medical insurance plan determines services not to be medically necessary or in keeping with plan care management standards or accepted standards of care the patient assumes financial responsibility.
 This determination by the subscriber’s medical insurance may occur prior to or as part of post clinical review conducted by the subscriber’s medical insurance company.
 Alaska Urology makes no guarantees of services being approved, it is the patient’s responsibility to understand their specific insurance plan and benefits.

 Our prices are representative of the usual and customary charges for our geographic area.
 You are expected to pay in full for any balance after insurance.
 At our discretion, Alaska Urology may assist you in appealing your insurance determination and/or appeal benefits on your behalf.